Scalawag (film): Production

 Filming was delayed.
-Douglas formed his own company to make it and raised the money.
+Douglas raised the money.
 He hired his wife as producer, his son as stills photographer and another son as office boy.
 "So if this film stinks we've got the whole Douglas family to blame," said Douglas.
 He added, "My phone doesn't ring any more.
 I have to find my own work."

 In 1972 Douglas said he would produce and direct it as well as star and that the script was by Sid Fleischman.
 Filming was to start in Yugoslavia in June 1972.
 By May the cast included Mark Lester, Lesley Anne Down and Danny DeVito.
 Douglas said he rewrote the screenplay.

 "I wanted to get back the old feeling of movies I experienced as a kid," said Douglas, "pirates, derring-do, people getting killed, but you don't see any blood."

 "It's a version of Treasure Island set in the old West on horseback," said Douglas.
 "There's adventure, violence, and there's romance - a girl sings a romantic song while dreaming of a good looking guy.
 Yes it's old fashioned but that's what I liked as a kid.
 I guess I haven't lost either my love of romance or my sense of innocence."

 Douglas said, "There was no pretentiousness about" the shoot.
 "We lived under primitive conditions with no toilets and learned one Yugoslavian phrase to save our lives - 'Bex bela luka'.
 That means 'no garlic'.
 You see old movies on the Late Show and everybody asks why they don't make movies like that anymore.
 Critics have made it fashionable to be pretentious and incoherent."